 Choirs for Children & Youth

 The All Saints Choir of Men and Boys was founded in 1899, and continues as one of the only all-male choruses associated with a church in the state of Virginia.
 The choir is open to boys from grades 2 - 8; teen men from grades 9-12 and skilled adult men (stipendiary and volunteer).
-The choir tours regionally annually and occasionally further - with an anticipated trip to England in November 2019.
+The choir tours regionally annually and occasionally further - and took a trip to England in November 2019.
 For more information, click here.

 All Saints Girls Choir was founded in 1960.
 A similar experience to the Boys Choir, the Girls Choir has its own identity, planning tours and continuing traditions separate from the Boys.
 The Girls Choir is open to girls grades 2-12, with the older girls mentoring and assisting younger singers.
 For more information, click here.